more - Home Hall-Hire Places History Contact Us News Events Clubs Business Community Hallmark Links

 There were occasions when we had jobs away from the farm which again were a welcome change.
 Gerald and I had loaded up a farm trailer with muck (manure) and set off to deliver it to the buyer a few miles away.
 We started to drive up a bit of a hill and the rear wheels of the tractor started to spin.
 So we had to make a considerable detour to arrive at our destination in the vicinity of Hampden Woods.
 Modem farm trailers have wheels which are near the back of the trailer so that most of the weight is pressing down on the rear wheels of the tractor.
 In the trailer we were using the wheels were in the middle of the trailer so going uphill, instead of pressing down on the tractor wheels, it had the effect of lifting them.
 We eventually delivered the load to the buyer's garden I seem to recall.

 There were always fences to renew or repair and Gerald and I were assigned to go to Bledlow Ridge several miles away to pick up a load of timber suitable for fencing posts.
 We brought a load back, cut them into suitable lengths and sharpened them with the circular saw driven by a tractor pulley and belt.
-We used a very heavy metal tube called a Drive all to bang the post into the ground, one of the most energetic jobs.
+We used a very heavy metal tube called a Drive, all to bang the post into the ground, one of the most energetic jobs.
 The chestnut paling fences put up by the War Department (WD), who had commandeered some of the land during the War, were in constant need of repair through the wire rusting and gaps appeared which sheep loved to push through.

 John, the 'Boss's' son, would come back to the farm in the college holidays brimming with enthusiasms.
 This particular one was to put up poultry cabins to house Hybrid chickens which were prolific egg layers and very profitable.
 He found a source of ex WD cabins going cheaply which again, Gerald and I, with John and his father, went to fetch with trailers and erected them on the selected site.
 The new enterprise lasted for quite a few years producing good profits.